bonsai-rx/docs/articles/documentation-style-guide.md

 ./build.ps1
 ```

-If any of the nodes are greyed out in the generated SVG, then additional packages need to be installed in the local bonsai environment by using the package manager in the local bootstrapper `Bonsai.exe`.
+If any of the nodes are greyed out in the generated SVG, then additional packages need to be installed in the local bonsai environment by using the package manager.

 ### Figures

 > [!NOTE]
-> Avoid images/screenshots when possible as they do not display well across light/dark mode and do not scale well across different display sizes and resolutions.
+> Avoid images/screenshots as much as possible possible as they often do not display well across light/dark mode and do not scale well across different display sizes and resolutions.
 See the following sections for alternative ways of creating different content.

 To include a figure or image in an article:

-1) Save your figure or image as a `.svg` file, naming the file using the pattern `[article filename]-[figure name].svg`.
+1. Save your figure or image as a `.svg` or `.png` file, naming the file using the pattern `[article filename]-[figure name].svg`.
-2) Add the figure/image to the `images` folder in the repo.
+2. Add the figure/image to the `images` folder in the repo.
-3) Reference the figure in the article with the following code.
+3. Reference the figure in the article with the following code.
-4) (Optional) For smaller screenshots, it may help to set a max width so that the fonts do not blow up too much on desktop displays.
-This can be done by setting a `width` attribute on the img element directly like follows.
+4. (Optional) For smaller screenshots, it may help to set a max width so that the fonts do not blow up too much on desktop displays.
+This can be done by setting a `width` attribute directly on the `img` element as in the example below.

 **Example:**